History

 2024

-In 2024, the holding celebrated its 33rd anniversary, and several large-scale projects were implemented in honour of this significant date.
+In 2024, the holding celebrated its 33rd anniversary, and several large-scale projects were implemented in honour of this significant date..

 In the same year, the holding company organised many socio-cultural events:

-• 29 March – a meeting of graduates of the GS Group's international competition for talented mathematicians from non-capital cities,‘"I Am Solving Maths!’, in honour of the competition's tenth anniversary;
+• March 29 – a meeting of graduates of the GS Group's international competition for talented mathematicians from non-capital cities,‘"I Am Solving Maths!’, in honour of the competition's tenth anniversary;

-• 12 April – on the holding's birthday and in honour of Cosmonautics Day – the opening of the photo exhibition “‘Gagarin in Leningrad“’, organised jointly with the Central State Archive of Film, Photo and Audio Documents of St. Petersburg;
+• April 12 – on the holding's birthday and in honour of Cosmonautics Day – the opening of the photo exhibition “‘Gagarin in Leningrad“’, organised jointly with the Central State Archive of Film, Photo and Audio Documents of St. Petersburg;

-• 25 April – planting of birch saplings and pine seedlings to restore the forest fund of the Mikhailovskoye Museum-Reserve by employees of GS Group and the SHELON timber industry complex;
+• April 25 – planting of birch saplings and pine seedlings to restore the forest fund of the Mikhailovskoye Museum-Reserve by employees of GS Group and the SHELON timber industry complex;

-• 4 August – Technopolis GS hosted the 5th Open Triathlon Championship for the GS Group Cup, which brought together more than 500 people from all over the Kaliningrad region in Gusev and set a record for the number of fans and participants;
+• August 4 – Technopolis GS hosted the 5th Open Triathlon Championship for the GS Group Cup, which brought together more than 500 people from all over the Kaliningrad region in Gusev and set a record for the number of fans and participants;

 learn more